-For Catholics, May is traditionally dedicated to Mary, the mother of Jesus.
+For Catholics, May is traditionally dedicated to Mary, the virgin mother of Jesus.
 But, in May, we also celebrate our own earthly mothers, on Mother’s Day.
-Across the world, this holiday traditionally involves Mother’s Day Gifts given in love as a generous offering of gratitude and appreciation.
-And, while that is a beautiful sentiment, as with anything that involves the buying and giving of gifts, Mother’s Day has been reduced to a commodity, with business both big and small competing for a piece of the pie.
+Across the world, this holiday traditionally involves honoring our mother’s with both our time and money in the the form Mother’s Day Gifts.
+We shower our mom’s with gifts given in love as a generous offering of love, gratitude and appreciation.

 Table of Contents